Home / Grand Traverse Band of Ottawa and Chippewa Indians Tribal Court / Tribal Court Appellate, Chief & Associate Judges

 Chief Judge: Marc Roy

-Judge Roy has developed and taught leadership programs, criminal law courses and economic recovery seminars as a professor and faculty member at Tulane University and other universities.
-He has served as a consultant or representative to other governments including Haiti, China and the independent state of Samoa.
-He has published articles on constitutional law and was recognized for his legal and management contributions in behalf of the public by a Proclamation from the City Council of New Orleans and in the Congressional Record and has received commendations from FEMA, DHS, the Governor of Mississippi and others for his work in behalf of criminal justice, infrastructure improvements and assistance to those in need.
-He has served as a speaker and commentator on governmental policy, jail standards, law enforcement, disaster management and justice matters in interviews, presentations and televised appearances, such as C-Span, in this country and others.
-He currently serves on the Finance Committee for the American Judges Association and as member at large on the Executive Committee for the Senior Division of the Arizona State Bar.
+Chief Judge Roy has served as a consultant and representative to other governments including Haiti, China and the independent state of Samoa.
+He has published articles on constitutional law and was recognized for his legal and management contributions in behalf of the public by a Proclamation issued by the City Council of New Orleans.
+He was recognized in the Congressional Record for service to the New Orleans Sheriff’s Department and served on a criminal justice advisory committee to the Louisiana Supreme Court.
+It has been his privilege to receive commendations during the course of his career from diverse sources including FEMA, the US Dept. of Homeland Security, the Governor of Mississippi and others for his work in the areas of criminal justice, infrastructure improvements and the provision of assistance to those in need.

 Associate Judge: Matthew Lesky